Find the best prompt and model

 - name: "Compliance-preview"

-contexts: # A policy document for the compliance evaluator
+contexts: # The policy rules (e.g. from system prompt) for the compliance evaluator

 - |-